fmpoliveira/aiggregator-catalog/README.md

 <!-- CATEGORY ANCHORS END -->

 ### AI Development Frameworks
+- [AutoGen](https://github.com/microsoft/autogen): AutoGen is a framework for developing agentic AI applications, enabling the creation of autonomous multi-agent systems and human-agent collaboration.
+It offers a layered design, APIs for rapid prototyping, and tools for agent performance evaluation and no-code application development.
 - [Llama Stack Apps](https://github.com/llamastack/llama-stack-apps): Llama Stack Apps provide agentic components for building generative AI applications.
 They enable multi-step reasoning, tool execution, and safety checks using Llama models.
 Developers can set up a server and connect client apps to efficiently create AI-driven systems with built-in tools and standardized APIs.

 ### AI Platforms